mbielicki/15_puzzle/docs/report.md

 **Impact on Search:**

-Different move orders can dramatically affect the number of iterations required to find a solution:
-- The order determines which branches of the search tree are explored first
-- A fortunate ordering may find the solution quickly; an unfortunate one explores many wrong paths
+Different move orders can dramatically affect the number of iterations required to find a solution.
+The ordering determines which branches of the search tree are explored first, and this choice has profound consequences.
+A fortunate ordering may stumble upon the solution quickly by exploring the right branches early, while an unfortunate one wastes computational effort exploring many wrong paths before finding the goal.

-- For BFS, different orderings produce the same solution length (optimal) but different iteration counts
-- For DFS, different orderings can produce both different solution lengths and different iteration counts
+The impact varies by algorithm.
+For BFS, different orderings always produce the same solution length (maintaining optimality) but can require vastly different iteration counts to reach that solution.
+DFS is even more sensitive—different orderings can produce both different solution lengths and different iteration counts.
+Experimental results reveal BFS iteration counts varying by up to 85% based solely on move ordering, demonstrating how critical this factor is for uninformed search efficiency.

-From our test results, BFS performance varied significantly by move order:
-- BFS LRUD: 3,470 iterations
-- BFS RDUL: 2,618 iterations (best)
-- BFS UDLR: 4,848 iterations (worst)

-This variance demonstrates how critical move ordering is for uninformed search efficiency.

 #### 2.4.2 Random Order (RAND)